ibm-cloud-docs/solution-tutorials/continuous-deployment-to-kubernetes.md

 1. The code is pushed to a private Git repository.
 2. The pipeline picks up changes in Git and builds container image.
 3. The container image is uploaded to registry.
-The app is deployed to the Development cluster.
+The app is deployed to the Development environment.
-4. Once changes are validated, the app is deployed to the Production cluster.
+4. Once changes are validated, the app is deployed to the Production environment.
-5. Notications are sent to Slack to track the deployment activities.
+5. Notifications are sent to Slack to track the deployment activities.

 ## Before you begin
 {: #prereq}